vrnetlab/vrnetlab/README.md

 -----------------------
 vrnetlab ships with a .gitlab-ci.yml config file so if you happen to be using GitLab CI you can use this file to let your CI infrastructure build the docker images and push them to your registry.

-The CI config and makefiles are written in a generic manner and the specifics are controlled through environment variables so to use with GitLab CI you simply need to add three env vars:
+GitLab features a built-in Docker registry which will be used per default - all you need to do is enable the registry for your vrnetlab project.
+The necessary information will be exposed as env vars in GitLab CI which is picked up by the build config.

+If you want, you can use an external docker registry by explicitly configuring the following environment variables:

  * DOCKER_USER - the username to authenticate to the docker registry with
  * DOCKER_PASSWORD - the password to authenticate to the docker registry with